xnafan/AspNetMvcWizardSample/README.md

     </p>
 </form>
 ```
+*Note* how the form's `action` attribute has the value `/Orders/SelectGiftId` so it matches the name of the next action in the wizard, and the name of the `select` (drop down) is `giftCategoryId` so it matches the parameter in the `SelectGift(int giftCategoryId)` action on the controller.
-...so it can pass the user to the next action on postback, with the value of the selected ´giftCategoryId´.
+...so it can pass the user to the next action on postback, with the value of the selected `giftCategoryId`.

 ### Select gift form
 ```html